aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/missing-features-of-docx4j-in-aspose-words/repeat-table-header-rows-on-pages/_index.md

 ﻿---
-title: Repeat Table Header Rows on Pages – Aspose.Words for Java
+title: Repeat Table Header Rows on Pages
+second_title: Aspose.Words for Java
 articleTitle: Repeat Table Header Rows on Pages
 linktitle: Repeat Table Header Rows on Pages
 description: "Repeat a header row of a table on every page.
 Docx4j does not provide an opportunity to work with a header row."